microsoft/coyote/docs/_learn/specifications/overview.md

 runtime.InvokeMonitor<GlobalSpec>(new CustomEvent(...));
 ```

-Just like machines, monitors can have any number of fields, methods and states.
+Just like actors, monitors can have any number of fields, methods and states.
 The following is a
 simply example of a monitor.
-Let's say that there are two machines `A` and `B` that maintain two
+Let's say that there are two actors `A` and `B` that maintain two
 important variables called `x` and `y`, respectively.
 We want to assert that these two values are
 always within a difference of `5` between each other.
 There is no one assert that we can write because
 both `x` and `y` are not in scope at the same time.
 So we define a monitor that accepts events as soon